What are puberty blockers and how are they used in trans care?

 Which European countries are restricting them and why?

-England's National Health Service ended the routine provision of puberty blockers for children with gender dysphoria on April 1 after a review found insufficient evidence of their safety or clinical effectiveness.
+England's National Health Service ended the routine provision of puberty blockers for children with gender dysphoria on April 1.
+Health and Social Care Secretary Wes Streeting extended the ban this month, saying there was "an unacceptable safety risk for children and young people".

 Finland and Sweden's health bodies decided in 2020 and 2022 respectively to limit use of the drugs for trans minors except in rare cases, citing insufficient scientific basis for their use.